Below you will find 12 months of books to help encourage, educate, and challenge you to be the best parent you can be. I hope you enjoy!

 How do you choose which ones to read?
 Which ones should you read first?
 Well, I’m here to help.

 The good news is this- we don’t have to read tons of books to be good moms.
 Likewise, we can read books and learn skills that help us be better moms.

 Reading parenting books won’t necessarily make us better parents (so much comes with experience), but it won’t help.

 In just 15 minutes a night (while you’re in your pajamas!) take your home (and heart and mind) from stressed out to organized.

 A few notes about this book list:

 - They’re not all new.
 I think many books that have stood the test of time are more valuable than new “research” that has yet to be played out from children to adulthood.

-- I may put two books.
+- I may put multiple books on the same month.
 If it’s from the same series or same author, I’ve included two books in case you’d like to choose one that you haven’t read or in case one is more age appropriate.

 If the book of the month doesn’t interest you, skip it.
 No guilt.
-No harm.
-No foul.
 Reading books should enrich our minds and help make life easier, help us learn to prioritize and focus, and build us up, NOT create more stress or anxiety.